DedalusProject/eigentools/README.md

 ## Contributing

 Eigentools welcomes community contributions from issue reports to code contributions.
-For details, please see [CONTRIBUTING.md](our contribution policy).
+For details, please see [our contribution policy](CONTRIBUTING.md).

 ## Developers
 The core development team consists of